-Tuition Policy: Quarterly Payment Plan (1 payment per quarter)
+Tuition Policy: Four-Week Payment Plan

-Students on the Quarterly Payment Plan are required to make their payment on Monday (including holidays; funds must be received by the university no later than Monday), one week prior to the first day of the academic term.
-Students who pay after the due date will be subject to a \$75 late fee.
-The Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes.
+Students on the Four-Week Payment Plan are required to make their payment in full on Monday (including holidays; funds must be received by the university no later than Monday), one week prior to the first day of the academic term.
+Subsequent payments must be paid in full every four weeks thereafter.
+Students who pay after the due date will be subject to a \$75 Late Payment Fee.
+The Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes if the full payment for the four-week payment period has not been made.

-International students dropped from their current classes must by law have their I-20 forms immediately terminated.
+International students who drop below a full course load must by law have their SEVIS Records terminated.
 This will also result in administrative dismissal from the University.
 Therefore, these students will need to consult immediately with their respective Designated School Official (DSO).